 Please note that becoming a member of the FRT is a full-year commitment and responders are expected to work approximately two special events per semester in addition to regular duty shifts.
 Responders are also expected to attend mandatory monthly training in addition to Fall and Winter training.

-Please note that beginning Fall 2018, the First Response Team began operating 24 hours per day, 7 days per week.
-Responders are expected to work a variety of shifts, including both day and night shifts.
+Please note that in Fall 2018, the First Response Team began operating 24 hours per day, 7 days per week.
+We we return to service, responders are expected to work a variety of shifts, including both day and night shifts.
 As a responder you will be providing availability to our team scheduler who will then release the schedule on a monthly basis.
 Please note that you will be able to be on call if you have a class (NOT a lab) as long as you are able to respond quickly if a call is dispatched to the team.

 What training is required ?